-In-game cinematics for the sixth instalment of the Black Ops story.
+In-game cinematics for the fifth instalment of the Black Ops story.

 Studio Head: Allen Leitch